Navigating Restrictive Covenants and Trade Secrets in Colorado

 Due to the passage of new legislation in 2022, Colorado has two standards for the enforceability of non-competition and non-solicitation agreements.
 The standard for enforceability differs based upon when the agreement was entered into with the employee.

-A. Agreements Entered Into On or After August 10, 2022
+New Rules for Agreements Signed On or After August 10, 2022

 On June 8, 2022, Governor Jared Polis signed HB 22-1317 (passed by the Colorado legislature in May 2022) into law.
 This legislation significantly restricts the enforceability of non-competition and non-solicitation agreements in Colorado.
 The new law is effective on August 10, 2022, and applies to agreements entered into after that date.

-HB 22-1317 limits non-competition and non-solicitation agreements to:
+Under HB 22-1317, Colorado limits enforceable non-competition and non-solicitation agreements to the following:

 Importantly, HB 22-1317 voids non-competition and non-solicitation agreements absent notice to the employee of the agreement and its terms at least fourteen (14) days prior to the effective date of the agreement itself or the consideration (e.g., a pay raise ) relied upon to support the agreement, or for prospective employees, the employee’s acceptance of the agreement.
 The notice must be in writing in a separate document, use clear language, and be signed by the employee.